MusaAis/kudi-arc/README.md

 ### Kudi Arc is a hybrid on-chain FX desk and remittance engine for Africa.

 **It combines:**
-On-chain stablecoin swaps
+On-chain stablecoin swaps,
-Off-chain fiat settlement
+Off-chain fiat settlement,
-Yield on idle balances
+Yield on idle balances.

 **Built on Arc Network · Powered by Circle USDC & EURC**